-- Revise work from Year 2 - Use possessive apostrophes for plurals (The foxes' tails swung- More than 1 fox) - Use conjunctions, adverbs and prepositions to express time in their writing. - Know whether to use a or an depending on what the next word begins with.
-E.g. There was a large man/ There was an enormous elephant. - Use inverted commas to indicate direct speech, for example: The conductor shouted, "Sit down!" - Use apostrophes to mark singular and regular plural possession for example, the girl's name, the girls' names. - Understand how to use the different verb forms. - Group ideas into paragraphs
+- Use irregular possessive apostrophes for plurals (The children's coats were muddy) - Use correct verb forms, rather than spoken language e.g. we were instead of we was. - The children should use appropriate pronouns to represent nouns e.g. Jack/he.
+They should avoid repeating nouns and pronouns. - Use inverted commas and other punctuation to indicate direct speech, for example a comma after the reporting clause; end punctuation within inverted commas; The conductor shouted, "Sit down!" - Use apostrophes to mark singular and plural possession for example, the girl's name, the girls' names.

 Children need to think carefully about the words they use in their writing.
 They should try to use precise and exciting words to make their writing interesting.
-During Year 3 children will:
+During Year 4 children will: